SourcePot/datapool/README.md

 https://github.com/SourcePot/datapool/assets/115737488/10464f44-4518-45e0-8654-0bc19e9b1bb0

 ### Initial adjustments
 After you have set up your admin account you should login and update the webmaster email address **Admin &rarr; Admin &rarr; Page settings &rarr; EmailWebmaster**.
-Allways use the &check; button the save changes.
+Allways use the &check; button to save changes.

 ## Architecture
-Datapool is based on an **object collection** or `oc`, i.e. a collection objects instantiated from PHP-classes in the `../php/` folder.
+Datapool is based on an **object collection** or `oc`, i.e. a collection of objects instantiated from PHP-classes in the `../php/` folder.
 The object collection is created by the constructor of class `../php/Root.php` each time the web-application is called.
 `../php/Root.php` provides the collection to all instantiated classes which implement the method `init(array $oc)`.
 Typically the classes have a private property `oc` which is set/updated by the init method of the class.

-The configuration file `../setup/objectList.csv` determines the order of creation of objects.
+The configuration file `../setup/objectList.csv` determines the order of creation of the objects.
 With the private property `registerVendorClasses` of class `../php/Root.php` vendor classes can be added to the object collection.
-Otherwise, an instance of a vendor class can be created within the source code when required.
+Otherwise, an instance of a vendor class can (as usual) be created within the source code when required.

 ### Web page creation
 The following flowchart shows the sequence of object instantiations, method calls and content creation.

 <img src="./assets/img/Browser_call_flow.png" alt="Browser call flow"/>

 Any class which implements the `SourcePot\Datapool\Interfaces\App` interface must provide a run method.
 The run method defines the app specific menu item, the app visibility and the method adds the app specific web page content.
-The following figure shows the run method of the calendar app `SourcePot\Datapool\GenericApps\Calendar->run()`.
+The following figure shows the run method of the calendar app `SourcePot\Datapool\GenericApps\Calendar→run()`.

 <img src="./assets/img/run_method.png" alt="Run method if an app where content is added" style="width:100%"/>